Portland OR, Vancouver WA

-Is It A Hobo Spider?
+Is This A Hobo Spider?

 Hobo spiders bare a striking resemblance to the Giant House Spider, which is non-venomous and is actually good to have in your home.
 The Giant House Spider (though it sounds and looks menacing) have been known to actually eat Hobo Spiders.
 When it comes to where the Hobo Spider and GHS (Giant House Spider) want to live, they have the same tastes in location and food.
 Since the GHS is much larger when full grown, it wins that battle.
 At a glance, it’s nearly impossible to tell the difference without a trained eye.
 The GHS has markings on their legs and the Hobo Spider does not.
-Brown Recluses have 6 eyes are that are paired in twos, the Hobo Spider has 8 eyes that are clustered together.
+Brown Recluses have 6 eyes are that are paired in twos, the Hobo has 8 eyes that are clustered together.

 The Hobo Spider’s web is shaped a lot like a funnel and when it catches its prey, it likes to take it to the deepest, narrowest part of the funnel to feast.
 They belong to the Agelenidae family, mainly due to their funnel webs.
 Not only do they live in their webs and eat there, they also use them as mating grounds.
-When the season comes, the male Hobo Spider will venture out to find the lady Hobo of his dreams.
+When the season comes, the males will venture out to find the lady Hobo of his dreams.
 After they mate at her web, he either dies or moves on to the next one (which sounds bad, because it kind of is).

-Hobo Spider Life Cycle
+Hobo Spider eggs

-Hobo Spider Poison
+Hobo Spiders Poison